 The power to drive the pump that dewatered the mine came from the River Irwell.
 A weir was constructed near Ringley to feed a 730m long, 7 ½ft tunnel on the opposite side of the river to the colliery.
 Building on that side meant it could be driven through the assumed soft sandstone on the north side of the Irwell Valley Fault.
 Once they started digging the ground actually turned to loser material and a great deal needed to be brick lined.

 The inlet structure that can be seen today was rebuilt along with the weir in the 1920s.
 Inside is a brick arched chamber with 4 inlet ports that were covered by steel sluices.
-The remains of the racks and pinions can be seen today, a bank of mud has built up and the sluices are out of sight below the modern waterline anyway.
+While the remains of the racks and pinions can be seen, the sluices remain out of sight below the current water level.

 The tunnel ran along side the riverbank for 55m before a junction with a washout tunnel just downstream of the weir.
 There is no sign of the washout tunnel today, either it can only be seen at very low water or has been covered by rock.
 The tunnel was sealed in the 1960s when the site was bought for the sewerage works.
 One plug of concrete was poured in the washout junction and another before the tunnel entered the works boundary.
 Between these points the tunnel should be intact but the rest was collapsed leaving only a short section on the east side of the works.